Slizzurp/SlizzAI/README.md

 - Cybersecurity Reinforcement: Protects against zero-day attacks and dynamically adjusts protection layers.
 - Failover Redundancy: Ensures continuous operation even if one part fails.
 Welcomed to use freely.
-Download the three Python Files for personal Iterations.
+Download the three Python Files for personal iterations.
 (SlizzAI, SlizzMegaAI, and SlizzAIM) Assets can be commanded using SlizzAIM.